ahrav/Deep-Reinforcement-Learning/p3_collab-compet/README.md

 - This yields a single **score** for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+You can run the code using the following command in your terminal:

+You can also follow the instructions in Tennis.ipynb.